-Providing that a company pension scheme meets certain conditions, it can be used to contract employees out of the additional State Pension (also known as the State Second Pension).
-Employees who join a scheme that is contracted out will automatically be contracted out of the additional State Pension.
+Providing that a defined benefit pension scheme meets certain conditions, it can be used to contract employees out of the additional State Pension (also known as the State Second Pension).
+Employees who join a scheme that is contracted-out will automatically be contracted-out of the additional State Pension.

 Employers providing such contracted-out schemes pay a lower rate of National Insurance Contributions (NICs) for those employees who join their schemes, and employees themselves also pay reduced-rate contributions.
 If the scheme is contracted out on a money purchase (or 'defined contribution') basis, HM Revenue & Customs (HMRC) will also pay an additional rebate direct to the scheme for investment on behalf of the employee.
 This is to compensate for the additional State Pension given up by the employee.

 Where an employee contracts out of the additional State Pension with a stakeholder or personal pension plan, both the employer and employee continue to pay NICs at the full rate.
 At the end of each tax year, HMRC pays a rebate of NICs plus tax relief on the employee's share of the rebate directly into the pension fund for investment on behalf of the employee.

 Since 2002, employees who contribute to a contracted-out occupational, personal or stakeholder scheme may get some additional State Pension for the year in which they contribute.
 This is because of more generous State benefits for lower-income earners and is intended to prevent them being put at a disadvantage when they contract out.